openhab/website/blog/2023-07-23-openhab-4-0-release.md

 ---
 A new major release has arrived! openHAB 4 brings some exciting new features and several improvements for our users as well as our developers!

-With openHAB4, we have finally reached feature parity between UI-based and file-based configurations with UI support for both transformation and persistence configuration, added support for using any of the supported script languages for transformations and profiles, and levelled up Units of Measurement (UoM) support!
+With openHAB 4, we have finally reached feature parity between UI-based and file-based configurations, with UI support for both transformation and persistence configuration.
+Additionally, we have added support for using any of the supported script languages for transformations and profiles, and we've leveled up Units of Measurement (UoM) support.
 But that's not all!
 As quite usual for new openHAB major releases, we also upgraded to Java 17 to stay in sync with the evolving Java ecosystem.
 Java 17 brings a wealth of benefits to our user and especially our developers, including security enhancements, performance improvements and reduced memory usage as well as new language features and APIs.